The Friends Environmental Management Initiative

 In the last several years many native trees and shrubs have been planted resulting in a butterfly garden and also providing for trees throughout the Grove that will support the future food sources of our native wildlife and migratory birds that come here to nest and feed their young.
 We are mowing most areas at a higher setting in order to not damage or destroy creatures such as frogs, toads and turtles.
 And we have plans to continue to plant native trees, shrubs and plants to further improve the habitat of the Grove.

-In order to educate us all on the environmental issues we need to overcome and the steps each of us can take with our own properties, a series of twelve signs are being developed and will soon be displayed throughout the Grove.
+In order to educate us all on the environmental issues we need to overcome and the steps each of us can take with our own properties, a series of twelve signs are now installed within the Grove.
+We hope you will visit, learn and enjoy.